ARTICLE I – MEMBERSHIP

 The Service Committee shall be responsible for developing at least one volunteer opportunity, per semester, for US/A membership to assist not-for-profit and charitable entities, organizations, and services.
 Volunteer opportunities may be either Drew- or non-Drew related.

 The Standing committees shall be appointed by the Board upon recommendations of the Nominating Committee.
-When ever possible, appointments shall be made in such a way as to assure a reasonable and useful distribution among the US/A. Half of the members of these committees shall be appointed in alternate years to provide for ongoing representation.
-Vacancies occurring in the membership of any of the standing committees shall be filled by the Board.
+Whenever possible, appointments shall be made in such a way as to assure a reasonable and useful distribution among the US/A. Half of the members of these committees shall be appointed in alternate years to provide for ongoing representation.
+Vacancies occurring in the membership of any of the standing committees shall be filled by the Board through consultation with the Nominating Committee.

 The standing committees shall report to the general membership at the regular scheduled meetings.